 For example, the Ultimate Rewards® program available to consumers with Chase credit cards gives cardholders an extra point per $1 spent on shopping portal purchases made with any of its 200 partner merchants.
 This can be done simply by logging into your Chase account and entering the shopping portal, which places a cookie in your browser to track your purchases.

 To make the savings even more impressive, many of these portals are also filled to the brim with exclusive discounts from its partner merchants.
 These can be obtained by making your purchase online, or, in some programs, may be attached to your credit card for use on purchases made in a physical location.

 Taking a look at the typical costs of sending a child to college may have many parents missing the days when they were only on the line for food and diapers -- or maybe not.
 Either way, the eye-bulging budget for a college education likely inspires a desire to find any way to save, no matter how unconventional the means.

-Be sure to take advantage of additional student savings offered through national retailers, like the Best Buy student discount, to save 10% on the cost of pricey electronics.
 There are literally hundreds of brands that offer student discounts to save on everything from books and clothes to food and transportation.
 And when you pull out the plastic, you can easily find a little extra laundry change by making use of some of your credit card’s overlooked or under-utilized benefits.

 Editorial Disclaimer: Information in these articles is brought to you by CreditSoup.
 Banks, issuers, and credit card companies mentioned in the articles do not endorse or guarantee, and are not responsible for, the contents of the articles.
 The information is accurate to the best of our knowledge when posted; however, all credit card information is presented without warranty.
 Please check the issuer’s website for the most current information.